LogoLogo

 3. Exception handling:

-• Catches NoDataError and sets the check status to "no-data" instead of "fail"
+• Catches NoDataError and sets the check status to "no-data"

 • Records other exceptions as "error" status with the exception message